badbayesian/traffic-simulaion/README.md

 # This repo contains my final project for parallel programming class in go.
-You can find the full report of the project along with design decisions on [report/report.pdf](https://github.com/badbayesian/traffic-simulaion/blob/master/report/report.pdf)
+You can find the full report of the project along with design decisions and benchmarks on [report/report.pdf.](https://github.com/badbayesian/traffic-simulaion/blob/master/report/report.pdf)

+## TL;Dr
+### Data Structure and Algorithm
+The traffic simulation is fundamentally a undirected graph with weighted edges where cars find a shortest path between two locations using Dijkstra.
+For the graph structure,I represented the edges as nested maps (hash tables) as I needed fast edge lookups and writes and could leverage that the graph structure did not change (more details in report).
+After each round, each weighted edge changed it weight with respect to the number of cars that used that edge as an analogy to traffic.
+Each experiment was iterated until a steady state(s) was reached, wherein the cars do not change paths or change paths in a cyclical manner.

+### Concurrency
+There are 3 main aspects of concurrency in the simulation.
+1. Each car within the experiment runs concurrently with locks to synchronize updating the edge weights.
+An alternative version used Sync.Cond but it was slower.
+2. Each experiment runs concurrently as an embarrassingly parallelizable process as each experiment is independent.
+3. FanIn/FanOut infrastructure to manage concurrent elements of 1. and 2.

-## Traffic simulation
+## Running Traffic simulation

 All datasets are generated from running the experiment